 Information Datavant manages

 Datavant generally receives and manages three categories of health and health-related data: personally identifiable information, non-personally identifiable information, and de-identified information.
-At Datavant, and as used in this Data Use Notice, we define these categories accordingly:
+At Datavant, and as used in this Data Use Policy, we define these categories accordingly:

 - Personally identifiable information is data that can identify a single person.
 This includes but is not limited to a person’s name, address, email address.